USS Palomas: History

 Operating from San Diego, California, Palomas steamed along the southern California coast in a training capacity.
 A unit of the Western Sea Frontier, Palomas protected the southern California area guarding Allied and friendly shipping, and operated in a patrol capacity.
 She was assigned as a unit of ServRon 2 on 19 October 1943 and continued west coast operations with this unit until the war's end in 1945.

 After the cessation of hostilities, Palomas served as a radar training ship, serving out of Naval Station Treasure Island.
 She then reported to San Francisco for disposal on 1 June 1946.
 She was placed out of naval service on 10 August 1946, struck from the Naval Register on 25 September 1946, and transferred to the Maritime Commission for disposal on 3 March 1947.

 Fate

 After sale to Ralph E. Larrabee in 1951 for $35,000, her name was changed to Goodwill as she returned to civilian service.
 Larrabee, spent a total of $500,000 to restore her to civilian condition.
 She was already a famous vessel among boat racers and yacht owners.
 She made a name for herself, being one of the largest civilian yachts on the Pacific Ocean, and winning the TransPacific Race in both 1953 and 1959.
 She also made two Atlantic crossings sometime before or after her military service.

+Solar eclipse expedition

+In 1965, Goodwill participated in a scientific solar eclipse expedition in support of the International Years of the Quiet Sun (IQSY) program to observe the sun's corona during a period of minimum solar activity.
+As a part of a broader expedition, researchers from Kitt Peak National Observatory and the High Altitude Observatory conducted airborne and ground-based studies over the Pacific Ocean during the solar eclipse of 30 May 1965.
+Keith Pierce, astronomer and Director of Kitt Peak, led the ground-based expedition and arranged for Goodwill to provide sea transport services on rent-free loan from Larrabee.
+A special grant from the National Science Foundation paid for her repair, insurance, and other operational expenses.
+She left Los Angeles in early April, carrying a crew of 19 and approximately 30 researchers and their scientific equipment.
+During the eclipse on 30 May, she anchored off Manuae where she served as a platform to launch balloon-borne experiments conducted by Edward P. Ney of the University of Minnesota in a project jointly sponsored by the Office of Naval Research and NASA.